What is E-Learning?

 As mentioned earlier, eLearning is any type of online, collaborative learning that’s relevant and realistic to the user.

 What’s the difference between a web conference and a webcast?
 Let’s define these terms by introducing two more: Synchronous and Asynchronous.
-A web conference is a moderated session with both the facilitator and end user present simultaneously (synchronous).
-A webcast is a recorded session that can be accessed by the end user at their convenience (asynchronous).
+A web conference is a moderated session with both the facilitator and end-user present simultaneously (synchronous).
+A webcast is a recorded session that the end-user can access at their convenience (asynchronous).

 How do I choose the right E-Learning platform?